MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 3. If access is allowed, start tracking the new PhoneLineTransportDevice and prompt the user to enable calling for (register) the device.

 On a device update, your app should:
-1. Retrieve the PhoneLineTransportDevice object using the device ID via PhoneLineTransportDevice.FromId
+1. Retrieve the `PhoneLineTransportDevice` object using the device ID via `PhoneLineTransportDevice.FromId`.
-2. Check if the PhoneLineTransportDevice is still registered and prompt the user to re-enable calling for (register) the device if needed.
+2. Check if the `PhoneLineTransportDevice` is still registered and prompt the user to re-enable calling for (register) the device if needed.

 On a device removal, your app should:
-1. Stop tracking the PhoneLineTransportDevice and prompt the user to re-enable calling for (register) the device
+1. Stop tracking the `PhoneLineTransportDevice` and prompt the user to re-enable calling for (register) the device.

 The following code sample demonstrates these tasks: